 Landlords of commercial, industrial and retail premises will usually require some form of security from a Tenant, in order to protect themselves where a Tenant defaults under the lease.

-Landlords generally favour a bank guarantee, because it is a third party undertaking from an entity of substance, and the bank is required to honour any draw down request without first checking with the Tenant.
+When it comes to commercial leasing guarantees, landlords generally favour a bank guarantee.
+This is because it is a third party undertaking from an entity of substance, and the bank is required to honour any drawdown request without first checking with the Tenant.

 Tenants should also check whether their bank guarantee provider has a policy on expiry dates.
 Many banks these days require the bank guarantee to have an expiry date.
 Again, this is often resisted by Landlords or prohibited under the lease document.

 Landlords of retail premises should note the recent changes to the Retail Leases Act which require them to return a bank guarantee to the Tenant within 2 months of the Tenant completing performance of its obligations under the lease.

 A cash deposit is an amount of cash that is held as a deposit in a bank account that is shared between the vendor and the tenant.

 Cash deposits are not particularly popular with Landlords.